marcblank/marcblank.github.io/docs/CVE.md

 ![](InfoDropdown.png)

+## Reserved Variables

+The following Variable names are reserved:

+**SAFE** &ensp; - &ensp; See the documentation for "Safety"

+**TIME** &ensp; - &ensp; The current time in seconds since NINA was started, with an accuracy of 10 seconds or so.
+This is not intended, obviously, for highly accurate timing, but can be used, for example, with the **When** trigger to take actions at various intervals.

 ## Odds and Ends

 •	Wherever Constants of Variables are used, the current values are shown in brackets { }, in green if valid and in orange if invalid (not defined, etc.)  These colors are currently fixed, and only appear nicely in certain color schemes; sorry about that!
 Here's a rather useless example: